nima-karkhaneh/portfolio/todo-list-application/README.md

 ## Frontend

 ### Detecting Authentication Status Without Access to JWT Token

 **Challenge:**
 React cannot read `httpOnly` cookies, so it can’t directly check login status.

 **Solution:**
 - Call backend `/verify` endpoint with credentials on app load.
 - Set React auth state (`isAuthenticated`, `email`) based on backend response.

 ### Conditional Data Fetching Based on Authentication

 **Challenge:**
 Avoid fetching protected data (todos) before authentication is confirmed.

 **Solution:**
 - Use separate hooks or conditional logic to fetch todos only if authenticated.

 ### Smooth UI Updates After Login, Logout, and Data Changes

 **Challenge:**
-Reflect changes like item deletions or user logout immediately in UI without manual page reloads.
+Ensure the UI reflects changes (like login, logout, or item updates) without requiring full page reloads.

 **Solution:**
+- Used `React Router`’s `<Navigate />` and `useNavigate()` to handle routing after login and logout, replacing previous `window.location` calls.
-- Update React state (`items`, `isAuthenticated`) after actions to trigger UI re-render.
+- Updated React state (`items`, `isAuthenticated`) directly after authentication or data changes to trigger re-renders and reflect the latest state.
-- On logout, reload page to clear all states and cookies.

 ### Handling Cross-Origin Requests with Cookies in Frontend

 **Challenge:**
 Ensure cookies are sent and received properly during cross-origin API calls.

 **Solution:**
 - Always use `withCredentials: true` in axios requests.
 - Make sure your backend sets proper CORS headers with `credentials: true` and specific origin.

+### Migrating to React Router for SPA Behavior

+**Challenge:**
+The original version relied on `window.location` reloads, which broke the single-page experience and made the UI feel clunky.

+**Solution:**
+- Integrated `react-router-dom` to manage routing between login and dashboard views.
+- Used conditional rendering with `<Navigate />` and state-based route guards to protect authenticated pages.
+- Enabled seamless user flow without page reloads, improving user experience and aligning with modern SPA standards.

 ## Installation Guide
 This project is located in the `ToDo List Application` directory of a larger repository called `portfolio`.
 It requires a `.env` file and a PostgreSQL database to run.
 To install and run the project, please follow the following steps;